Bryantellius/portal/server/lectures/help/adding-lectures.md

 </video>
 ```

-Quiz Review Video
+ViewQuiz Review Video

 ```
-Quiz Review Video
+ViewQuiz Review Video

 <video width="100%" height="auto" controls>
   <source src="<vimeo-sharable-link" type="video/mp4" />
 </video>
 ```

 - Please note: There may or may not be more than one video to include.
-In the case where there are two videos to include, append the video number (e.g. Lecture Video 1, Lecture Video 2)
+In the case where there are two videos to include, append the video number (e.g. ViewLecture Video 1, ViewLecture Video 2)

 ### Images